matryoshka-model/mongo-transactional/CONTRIBUTING.md

 ## Got a question or problem?

-If you have questions about how to use MongoDb Transaction utilities please write us at <ripaclub@gmail.com>.
+If you have questions about how to use Mongo Transactional utilities please write us at <ripaclub@gmail.com>.

 Other communication channels will be activated soon.
-In the mean time you can also contact us writing a [new issue](https://github.com/matryoshka-model/mongo-transaction/issues/new).
+In the mean time you can also contact us writing a [new issue](https://github.com/matryoshka-model/mongo-transactional/issues/new).

 Due to time constraints, we are not always able to respond as quickly as we would like.
 Please do not take delays personal and feel free to remind us.